Cellphone photo at the Albany Historical Society

 Most of this wasn’t Bulwer-Lytton’s fault, but he didn’t help.

-So…some years after all that, I was in the Memorial Art Gallery in Rochester, NY and ran across a statue of “The Toothache”.
+So…some years after all that, I was in the Memorial Art Gallery in Rochester, NY and ran across a statue that I decided was called “The Toothache”.

-At her feet rests the broken capital of a Corinthian column, symbolizing an impacted wisdom tooth.
+At the sufferer’s feet rests the broken capital of a Corinthian column, symbolizing an impacted wisdom tooth.

 There he would be safe, and have lots of lovely eels to eat.